cohensam/Visitor_Counter/README.md

 README

 readNumber.py
-Prints out the number in the file "visitors.txt" which should reflect the number of previous visitors to the site.
+Prints out the number in the file "visitors.txt" which should reflect the number of visitors to the site.

 changeNumber.py
 Increments the file "visitors.txt" every time someone goes to the website so that the one number within it reflects the